jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

 2. Play a video in Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.

-3. Use `intel_gpu_tool` command to check the occupancy of the engines as follows:
+3. Use `intel_gpu_top` command to check the occupancy of the engines as follows:

    :::note

-   Duplicate engine name indicates the GPU may have multiple MFX video engines.
+   Duplicate engine names indicate the GPU may have multiple MFX video engines.

    :::